shanecelis/frayed/README.md

 }
 ```

+# Extensions

+## FrayedTools

-`FrayedTools` has extension methods for iterators marked `Frayed`.
-Why restrict
+`FrayedTools` extends iterators marked `Frayed`.

+## FraughtTools

+`FraughtTools` extends regular iterators but often either accepts frayed
+iterators as arguments or returns frayed iterators.

+# Q&A

-these extension to only frayed iterators?
-Because dealing an iterator that
+## Why restrict FrayedTools to only Frayed iterators?

+Because dealing with an iterator that conceptually represents many iterators is
-conceptually represents a bunch of iterators can be confusing.
-This way the
+confusing: Sometimes you want to map over all the elements.
+Sometimes you want
-compiler can help us.
+to map over the subsequences.
+This way the compiler can help us.

 For instance if we forget to mark our iterator as "frayed", we can't "chunk" it.